RibosomeCRCL/ribomethseq-nf/README.md

 ### Docker image

-A docker image can also be built using the provided `docker/Dockerfile`.
-The image will be built upon a `continuumio/miniconda3` base image and the previous conda environment.
+A docker image can also be built using the provided `docker/Dockerfile.prod`.
+The image will be built upon a debian 11 (bullseye) base image.

 To build the docker image :